rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/2-x-doctree-traversal.md

-- todo - produce traces using each algorithm
+- TODO - produce traces using each algorithm
 - and compare them for equality

 <!-- ======================================================================= -->